Our Heartland Yoga Therapist Team

 Nancy has been a member of the International Association of Yoga Therapists since 2007.
 She now has earned her C-IAYT, an international certification as a yoga therapist.

-Nancy developed the yoga therapy program at the IU Simon Cancer Center in 2008 and is currently a part of a team conducting research through the Indianapolis Roudebush VAMC, demonstrating the efficacy of adapted yoga for those with stroke and traumatic brain injuries, spinal cord injuries, pain syndromes, PTSD and other challenges.
+Nancy developed the yoga therapy program at the IU Simon Cancer Center in 2008 and helped conduct research through the Indianapolis Roudebush VAMC, demonstrating the efficacy of adapted yoga for those with stroke and traumatic brain injuries, spinal cord injuries, pain syndromes, PTSD and other challenges.

-And, seeing the need for continued yoga classes in the community for veterans after their research is complete, Nancy founded YES to Vets - Yoga Education and Service to Veterans. (learn more about our YES to Vets program here)
+Then in 2014, seeing the need for continued yoga classes in the community for veterans after their research is complete, Nancy founded YES to Vets - Yoga Education and Service to Veterans. (learn more about our YES to Vets program here) YES to Vets offers 3 classes weekly in the community at no charge for veterans, active military personnel and their families.

 Alli started with us the very first "YES to Vets" class held on the northeast side at "Breathing Space", September 22, 2014, and has been with us weekly ever since.
 As a skilled and experienced yoga teacher Alli is a huge help in our classes and is well-loved and appreciated by all.

 Alli discovered yoga during her first pregnancy in 2008.
-After completing her 200 hr yoga teacher training with Flourish Yoga + Wellbeing in early 2013 she continued apprenticing there for over 5 years.
+She completed her 200 hr yoga teacher training with Flourish Yoga in 2013 and continued apprenticing there for over 5 years.
 She is the founder of the Fishers YMCA Water Yoga Program.
-This is an innovative practice combining yoga in the comfort of a heated pool allowing people who normally might not be able to practice on land to enjoy the countless benefits of yoga.
-In addition she teaches prenatal, yoga for kids, and offers Mommy & Me classes.
+In addition she teaches prenatal, yoga for kids, and Mommy & Me classes.

 Carol is a valued member of our teaching team on Friday mornings in our Speedway "YES to Vets" classes.
 She has been a part of our group there since August 2015.